nprapps/newscast.js/README.md

 Newscast is optimized for a very simple use-case:

 * One sender device and one receiver device
-* A single-page that will function as both sender and receiver
+* A single page/URL that will function as both sender and receiver applications

 For this case, you only need the following code to create a Chromecast-ready Javascript app: